-- Creating a risk-based audit plan that is aligned wherever possible to the Corporate Risk Register and the Departmental Risk Registers and other drivers, e.g. biennial Fraud Risk Assessment; - Testing and validating existing controls, with recommendations for improvement on identified control weaknesses; - Reporting outcomes to Director and Corporate Governance Committee; - Monitoring changing risk profiles based on audit work undertaken, to adapt future audit work to reflect these changes; - Conduct relevant audits of the risk management framework and maturity but overseen by a manager independent to the Service.
+- Creating a risk-based audit plan that is aligned wherever possible to the Corporate Risk Register and the Departmental Risk Registers and other drivers, e.g. biennial Fraud Risk Assessment; - Testing and validating existing controls, with recommendations for improvement on identified control weaknesses; - Reporting outcomes to Directors and Corporate Governance Committee; - Monitoring changing risk profiles based on audit work undertaken, to adapt future audit work to reflect these changes; - Conduct relevant audits of the risk management framework and maturity but overseen by a manager independent to the Service. - Take account of any commentary/improvements recommended by the External Auditor in its annual review of Value for Money arrangements.

-Action Plan
+Annex 4: Action Plan

 This Strategy sets out the developments / actions the Council proposes over the short-term future to further improve risk management maturity.
-These developments include the following actions:
+These developments include the following actions: -

-Action Target Implementation Date Complete To review and revise the Council's Risk Management Policy and Strategy and related guidance with endorsement from Chief Officers and Corporate Governance Committee.
-Ongoing annually Yes Assist Update of Departmental Service Planning Guidance 2020-21.
-Annual September 2020 Yes DMT and Risk Champions to align Risk Registers to the Service Planning Process - 2020-21.
+Action Target Implementation Date Complete To review and revise the Council's Risk Management Policy Statement and Strategy and related guidance with endorsement from Chief Officers and Corporate Governance Committee.
+Ongoing annually Yes Assist Update of Departmental Service Planning Guidance 2021-22.
+Annual Yes DMT and Risk Champions to align Risk Registers to the Service Planning Process - 2022-23.
 To ensure risks recorded link back to departmental and service planning objectives.
-Annual 2020-21- March 2021 Update and communicate through Manager's Digest, the Council's intranet Risk Management pages to include; Revised Risk Management Policy & Strategy All relevant guidance on methodologies and processes, including the revised Risk Assessment Criteria and Map Who to contact: details of the risk management "network", Links to further information and guidance e.g. ALARM website February/March annually Provision of support to Departmental Risk Champions if necessary with the implementation of the revised Risk Register Template and Action Plans for high ranking risks.
+December 2021 Annual February 2022 Update and communicate through Manager's Digest, the Council's intranet Risk Management pages to include; Revised Risk Management Policy & Strategy All relevant guidance on methodologies and processes, including the revised Risk Assessment Criteria and Map Who to contact: details of the risk management "network", Links to further information and guidance e.g. ALARM website February/March annually Due after County Council on 23 February 2022 Provision of support to Departmental Risk Champions if necessary.
 Ongoing Yes Develop options for Collaboration Office 365 space by Department for updates to Departmental Risk Registers.
-2020/21 Partly complete Develop and introduce key performance indicator(s) for risk management activity to maintain and improve the maturity rating.
+2022-23 Partly complete Develop and introduce key performance indicator(s) for risk management activity to maintain and improve the maturity rating.
 Ongoing Partly - Developed dashboards on Tableau Develop a training matrix to identify the levels of training that need to be attained by staff at different levels in the organisation.
 Explore differing options E.g. Face to face, external training.
 Explore the free training offering from the Council's Insurance providers - Gallagher Bassett's risk management consultancy service.
-Ongoing Partly - face to face training via To liaise with ALARM and East Midlands Regional Group to develop and implement guidance to ensure risks associated with partnerships are captured, particularly September 2019 No c/fwd. to 2021-22 where the Council is the lead accountable body.
+Ongoing Partly To liaise with ALARM and East Midlands Regional Group to develop and implement guidance to ensure risks associated with partnerships are captured, particularly where the Council is the lead accountable body.
 Intranet to be updated accordingly.
+2021-22 No c/fwd. to 2022-23

-Maintain effective horizon scanning process and communication of new/emerging risks to Risk Champions for assessment and consideration.
-Ongoing Yes Develop E Learning for Risk Management 2019/20 No c/fwd. to 2021-22 Input to regional East Midlands Risk Management Group.
-Ongoing Regularly meetings with the Corporate Risk Management Group to share and communicate information.
-Ongoing Development of Collaboration Office 365 space for sharing information - 1.9 - 1.19 Undertake Risk Maturity Assessment and implement an Action Plan to address any recommendations.
-December 2021
+Action Target Implementation Date Complete Maintain effective horizon scanning process and communication of new/emerging risks to Risk Champions for assessment and consideration.
+Ongoing Yes Develop E Learning for Risk Management 2021-22 No c/fwd. to 2022-23 Input to regional East Midlands Risk Management Group.
+Ongoing Regular meetings with the Corporate Risk Management Group to share and communicate information.
+Ongoing Undertake Risk Maturity Assessment and implement an Action No Plan to address any recommendations.
+December 2021 Spring 2022